Frank-ly4/Recycling25/business_plan_rebuild/DATA_ROOM_INDEX.md

 ## 4. Open Diligence Items (Tracked)
 These items are tracked in `evidence_register.json` and will be closed during the pilot validation sprint.

+- **DLT classification for our exact model (CLAIM-DLT-YELLOW-001)**: We have archived DLT’s published plate/registration rules (yellow-background plate; 70–79 for non-scheduled trucks) and the DLT e-transport licensing workflow docs, but we still need explicit DLT guidance/confirmation that our recyclables pickup + service fee model is treated as non-scheduled transport-for-hire (and therefore requires the relevant registration/operator licensing).